Texas appeals court reinstates injunction blocking investigations into parents of transgender kids

 A Texas appeals court on Monday reinstated an injunction blocking a state agency from investigating parents whose transgender children receive gender-affirming care.

-The Texas Third Court of Appeals ruled on a motion filed by American Civil Liberties Union of Texas and Lambda Legal — two organizations that had filed a lawsuit on behalf of a transgender teen’s parents who were being investigated for child abuse by the Texas Department of Family and Protective Services.
+The Texas Third Court of Appeals ruled on a motion filed by the American Civil Liberties Union of Texas and Lambda Legal, which had filed a lawsuit on behalf of a transgender teen’s parents who were being investigated for possible child abuse by the Texas Department of Family and Protective Services.

-Texas appealed that ruling, with state Attorney General Ken Paxton saying Meachum's order was "frozen," allowing investigations to resume.
+Texas appealed the ruling, with state Attorney General Ken Paxton saying Meachum's order was "frozen," allowing investigations to resume.

-The appeals court on Monday reinstated Meachum's injunction, writing that lawyers challenging Abbott's order had sufficiently demonstrated that permitting the Department of Family and Protective Services to investigate gender-affirming care as child abuse would result in irreparable harm.
+The appeals court reinstated Meachum's injunction Monday, writing that lawyers challenging Abbott's order had sufficiently demonstrated that permitting the Department of Family and Protective Services to investigate gender-affirming care as child abuse would result in irreparable harm.

 “Having reviewed the record, we conclude that reinstating the temporary injunction is necessary to maintain the status quo and preserve the rights of all parties,” the appeals court wrote.

-Monday's ruling means any investigations will be put on pause while the case goes to trial.
+Monday's ruling means any investigations will be paused while the case goes to trial.